ananthakumaran/paisa/docs/getting-started/installation.md

 === "Windows"

     * Download the prebuilt [binary](https://github.com/ananthakumaran/paisa/releases/latest) named `paisa-cli-windows-amd64.exe`
-    * Since the binary is not signed with a certificate, you might get a warning from Windows.
+    * Since the binary is not signed[^1] with a certificate, you might get a warning from Windows.
 You would have to click `keep anyway`.
     * Run the following command in a Windows PowerShell.
 Make sure you are in the correct folder.
 You should see something like `PS C:\Users\yourname>`